 IT Infrastructure located in a hot climate is a challenge.
 This is exasperated when heatwaves occur.
 Abnormally hot temperatures present considerable challenges to your Data Center.
+Learn more in this article on how to protect your data center during power outages and heatwaves.

 Protect Your Data Center During Power Outages and Heatwaves.